 - Open Windows Explorer, type %localappdata%\microsoft\outlook in the address bar

 Create a local pst file video tutorial

 After adding the pst file for calendar and contacts, you may want to rearrange the navigation pane, putting the IMAP account at the top and the Calendar & Contacts pst at the bottom.

 I also recommend choosing a different start up folder if Outlook starts in the pst file's Inbox.
 Make this change in File, Options, Advanced.
 The option to choose a start up folder is near the top of the screen.

 Using Safe PST Backup, you can back up your Outlook in any situation.
 Use Safe PST Backup for migration and the whole Outlook data files you have created will be backed up to the last date.
 Back up Email archive, Contacts, Calendar and other folders automatically.
 Incremental backup will be done regardless if Microsoft Outlook is running or not.
-New Safe PST Backup version 2.80 is fully compatible with Outlook 2019 and Outlook for Office 365.
-Also, a possibility to protect with password Monitoring Service was introduced
+New Safe PST Backup version 2.83 is fully compatible with Outlook 2019.
+Also, has backup files password protections.